 No doubt that Science has brought mankind unprecedented material wealth and prosperity.
 Yet, the very wealth and prosperity have displaced spirituality from many among us.
 The very revolutions have created a deep gulf between Science and Region as reflected by increased hostilities and seemingly irreconcilable differences between Science and Religion.
-The very same revolutions have also produced dogmas, arrogance and intolerance of alternative views in Science.
-On the other hand, the enterprises of Religion seem to lack innovations and are unable to cope with or adapt to the new environments.
+The very same revoalso produced dogmas, lutions have arrogance and intolerance of alternative views in Science.
+On the other hand, it may be said that the enterprises of Religion seem to lack innovations and are unable to cope with or adapt to the new environments.

 Thus, after all these revolutions, the modern human is not spiritually enlightened or free.
 After all the revolutions, the spiritual lives of many among us are sadly crippled by the manacles of mechanical view and the prisons of random chance and chaos.
 After all the revolutions, we live on a lonely island of stale spirituality in the midst of a vast ocean of material wealth.
 After all the revolutions, many among us are languishing in the corners of alternative sciences and find themselves scientifically in exiles on their own planet.
-Indeed, after all the revolutions, the moralities of many among are us degenerating, many among us become selfish, mean-spirited, non-collaborative and too commercial, and some among us even become hypocritical, untruthful and are driven by money, power and fame.
+Indeed, after all the revolutions, the moralities of many among us are degenerating, many among us become selfish, mean-spirited, non-collaborative and too commercial, and some among us even become hypocritical, untruthful and are driven by money, power and fame.
 So today we dramatize these depressing and shameful conditions.